john waters on karma, the art of selling out, and dropping acid at 70

 To only whisper "I love you" to people when they’re asleep.
 They can hear it subliminally, but it doesn’t require them to say it back.
 It doesn’t demand an answer and you can’t be disappointed.
 It has no control.

-Alan Cummings wrote in his New York Times book review of your book that you think it's ok to be a one-trick pony, as long as you’re okay with having a sense of humour about doing the same thing over and over?
+Alan Cummings wrote in his New York Times book review of your book that you think it's ok to be a one-trick pony, as long as you’re okay with having a sense of humor about doing the same thing over and over?

 You have to do it but vary it, and you have to keep it up with every generation and you have to reinvent yourself constantly.
 If one thing doesn’t work, you just tell stories about them.
 If the movies don’t work, I write books, I do spoken word, I always have a way to tell a story.
 That’s all I need.